btrettel/flt/to-do.md

 Priorities:

+- dimmod.f90, dimgen.f90: Generates a module named `dimcheck` which provides compile-time checking of dimensions. (started, paused for now)
+    - Test that I get a compilation error when incompatible dimensions are used.
+    - metcalf_modern_2018 p.
+309: type-bound operators so that you don't have to `use` the operators
+    - For reading data from CSV files, a compile-time check can't be done.
+But you can make a derived type which contains the exponents, and corresponding subroutines to check that the output type matches the input type.
+There will have to be a lot of auto-generated subroutines, but it'll work.

+Later:

+- add names to deeply nested `if`s and `do`s in unittest
+- Search for `TODO` and finish those tasks.
 - fmutate.f90:
     - Start with deleting lines and one other mutation operator.
 The reason to have two is to have the infrastructure for multiple mutation operators from the start.
     - Get papers for FORTRAN 77 mutation tester to see what that did.